ProfMoo/home/beets/README.md

 ### Unrelated TODO

-Figure out how to still torrent files after the import from beets.
+* Figure out how to still torrent files after the import from beets.
 Is it even possible?
 Maybe I just keep both?
 Beets has built in symlink support - could kinda work, but then would lose the beets tags on the actual files (thonk)

+* Once I get this PR merged in, the `requirements.txt` can be changed back